To and From – UK, Europe, US, Canada, and Australia

 Most remittances to the Philippines are sent from the US, which means there are a huge number of options to choose from.

-WorldRemit is our top pick offering fast transfer “in minutes” with super low fees even when sending money in cash or to a bank account.
-You can also get the first three transfers free when you use the link in the snapshot below.
+For transfers below $7000 USD / ₱15000 PHP WorldRemit is our top pick offering fast transfer “in minutes” with super low fees even when sending money in cash or to a bank account.
+You can also get the first three transfers free when you use the link in the table below.

-For larger transfers ($7000 USD) OFX is your best bet as they’re regulated in the US and have offices in New York to ensure good customer service (if required).
+For larger transfers ($7000 USD / ₱15000 PHP) OFX is your best bet as they’re regulated in the US and have offices in New York to ensure good customer service (if required).

-WorldRemit is our top choice if you want to send cash “in minutes” to the Philippines from Australia.
-They are very competitive on total fees and as great introduction you can get the first three transfers free when you use the link in the snapshot below.
+WorldRemit is our top choice if you want to send cash “within minutes” to the Philippines from Australia.
+They are very competitive on total fees and as great introduction you can get the first three transfers free when you use the link in the snapshot table below.

 For those large transfers over $7000 USD/$9500 CAD – OFX is our preferred option as they are head quartered in Sydney and regulated in Australia.

 |Small amount||.35%-2% of|

 |See exactly what you pay here and compare|